alsalafiyyah/alsalafiyyah.github.io/_posts/marriage/2020-11-07-rule-on-cursing-wife-children.md

 ---

-[^1]: Al-Bukhari, Sahih, Book on faith, no. 48; Muslim, Sahih, Book on faith, no. 64; Al-Tirmidhy, Sunan, Book on righteousness and upholding ties of kinship, no. 1983; Al-Nasa*y, Sunan, Book on sanctity of blood, no. 4108; Ibn Majah, Sunan, Introduction, no. 69; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
+[^1]: Al-Bukhari, Sahih, Book on faith, no. 48; Muslim, Sahih, Book on faith, no. 64; Al-Tirmidhy, Sunan, Book on righteousness and upholding ties of kinship, no. 1983; Al-Nasa'i, Sunan, Book on sanctity of blood, no. 4108; Ibn Majah, Sunan, Introduction, no. 69; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
 385.
 [^2]: Al-Bukhari, Sahih, Book on manners, no. 6105; Muslim, Sahih, Book on faith, no. 110; Ahmad ibn Hanbal, Musnad, vol. 4, p.
 33; and Al-Darimy, Sunan, Book on blood money, no. 2361.